umpengfei/reservationApp/README.md

 ## Test

 The first kind of tests are used to test the route handlers.
 The second kind of tests are used to test the checker functions.

+## This is just a test for pull request